 We attempted to combine a Morris side with Boekka’s ‘Oss and Teazers as my son (our first rider) was eager to teach a Morris team.
 We had however heard from an experienced Morris dancer that when a group exceeds seven members, the group dynamics change and problems can occur.
 We found this to be the case, especially when recruits joined for reasons other than performance, so unsurprisingly they were not members for long.
 We also discovered it is not easy to recruit Morris dancers in West Cornwall as most local musicians and dancers prefer Cornish traditional performance and Morris dancing is considered an ‘English’ pursuit.
 Boekka eventually reverted to a Cornish ‘Oss and Teazer team and this works well.

-We have two riders for Penkevyll the ‘Oss, one is local and the other lives in Reading.
-The rider who lives the farthest attended Sidmouth festival with his partner and Morris team and after this they continued their journey to Cornwall to visit us.
-We thought it an ideal opportunity to get both riders together for a practice with Penkevyll so the rider with more experience could give the newer rider tips on different ways of moving with the ‘Oss to give her personality and character.
+We have three riders for Penkevyll the ‘Oss, two are local and the other lives further away.
+The rider who lives the farthest attended Sidmouth festival with his Morris team and then continued his journey to Cornwall to visit us.
+It was an ideal opportunity to get two of our riders together to practice with Penkevyll and the rider with more experience gave the newer one advice on ways of moving the ‘Oss to give her personality and character.

-We also took the opportunity to photograph Penkevyll (Cassandra’s ‘Oss) and Morvaugh (my ‘Oss) so that they could interact.
+We also took the opportunity to photograph Penkevyll (Cassandra’s ‘Oss) and Morvargh (my ‘Oss) together.

-This practice coincided with Boekka’s 7th Birthday the day before, so we all had a celebration together with Prosecco and cake.
+This practice coincided with Boekka’s 7th Birthday, so we had a celebration together with Prosecco and cake.

-After practice we spent the evening in our local pub the St Buryan Inn for an evening of music, singing and dancing which the locals and tourists enjoyed.
-Some of them moved to the public bar to listen and join in with dancing and singing.
+After practice we spent the evening in our local pub the St Buryan Inn for music, singing and dancing which the locals and tourists enjoyed.
+Some of them moved from the lounge bar to the public one to listen and join in with dancing and singing.